almostearthling/copyjob/README.md

 Most parameters can be defined at the global level in the configuration file, and the values defined here are shared by all jobs.
-On the other hand, jobs can override such values partly or even totally - apart from the list of active jobs and the local variables, can only be defined at the global level.
+On the other hand, jobs can override such values partly or even totally - except for the list of active jobs and the local variables, which can only be defined at the global level.

 Overridable parameters are the following, and when omitted the corresponding default value will be used: